 I am so thrilled about the guest post that I will be sharing with you today.
-Not only does the author take amazingly beautiful photos, she also makes gorgeous Cakes, Cupcakes and Macarons.
-Her name is Linda Lomelino, she’s from Sweden and she writes on her blog Call me Cupcake.
+Not only does the author take amazingly beautiful photos, but she also makes gorgeous Cakes, Cupcakes, and Macarons.
+Her name is Linda Lomelino, she’s from Sweden, and she writes on her blog Call me Cupcake.

-I asked Linda if she would like to guest blog on CakeJournal and I am so happy that she accepted!
-Linda will be sharing her tips and recipe on how to make macarons and I hope that you will enjoy her post as much as I do.
-Thank you Linda for guest blogging on CakeJournal today.
+I asked Linda if she would like to guest blog on CakeJournal, and I am so happy that she accepted!
+Linda will be sharing her tips and recipe on how to make macarons, and I hope that you will enjoy her post as much as I do.
+So, thank you, Linda, for guest blogging on CakeJournal today.

 You might know that macarons are highly unreliable cookies, even if you have made them several times.
 The results can vary from time to time, and sometimes you have no idea what went wrong.
-It takes some time to figure out what works for you, in your kitchen and oven.
-But don’t give up!
-They are definitely not impossible to make and once you get the hang of it you’ll be able to make them without even thinking.
+It takes some time to figure out what works for you in your kitchen and oven.
+However, don’t give up!
+They are definitely not impossible to make, and once you get the hang of it, you’ll be able to make them without even thinking.

-But remember, macarons are highly addictive and once you’ve tried them, there’s no turning back!
+Also, remember, that macarons are highly addictive, and once you’ve tried them, there’s no turning back!
 All your friends will probably want to taste them too.
 How could they not?
 They are both delicious and pretty to look at!

 Ok, let’s get started.
-Here’s what you’ll need:
+First of all, here’s what you’ll need:

 2. Parchment paper

 5. Granulated sugar

 11. Stand or hand mixer

 This is the basic recipe for French meringue macarons, and it makes 35-40 whole macarons.